include-cpp/include-cpp.github.io/resources/index.md

 * [Articles](/resources/articles/)
   * In addition to very specific resources on language, hiring, and so on we have found many "overview" articles that span multiple categories.

+We welcome updates, additions, and corrections to these resources.
+Our preference is that you join our [Discord server](/discord/) and suggest it in the #meta-website channel.
+If that is an issue for you, please [contact us directly](/#how-can-we-be-contacted) and let us know how we can make things better.

 See also information about the [new layout of Resources](/resources/new_layout/).